osmandapp/web/main/docs/user/plugins/osm-editing.md

 <InfoIncompleteArticle/>

-This plugin will help you participate in the OpenStreetMap project to create a detailed free geographical map of the world.
+This plugin helps you participate in the OpenStreetMap project to create a detailed free geographical map of the world.

 ## Overview